 In the era of 2125 and 1991 BC, grids appeared in Egyptian design.
 This era is considered really crucial in terms of logo design because this era ensured that artists maintained a balanced proportion and ratio and got a uniform reproduction of the design.

 Logo illiteracy legacy

-Isn’t it, what modern logo does?
+Isn’t it, what a modern logo does?

 Paper And Textile Industry- A Step Further In Development Of Logo

 In 105 AD paper making industry began in China.
-In 610 AD it extended to Japan and then 1276 AD it reached Italy and eventually the production of paper and its influence of industry began in 1495AD.
+In 610 AD it extended to Japan and then in 1276 AD it reached Italy eventually the production of paper and its influence on industry began in 1495 AD.

 The stage of industrialization and the combination of advertising